beego/beedoc/en-US/mvc/controller/xsrf.md

 #### Extending jQuery

-Add `xsrf` to every request header by extending ajax.
+Add `xsrf` to every request header by extending AJAX.

 You need to save the `_xsrf` value in html: